-Respiratory Pathogen Panel: The laboratory offers in-house qualitative testing using PCR for the detection of: Influenza A, Influenza A (subtype H1), Influenza A (subtype H3), Influenza B, Parainfluenza 1, Parainfluenza 2, Parainfluenza 3, Parainfluenza 4, RSV A, RSV B, Rhinovirus/Enterovirus, Coronavirus, SARS-CoV-2, Adenovirus, human Metapneumovirus, Mycoplasma pneumoniae, and Chlamydia pneumoniae from nasopharyngeal swabs in viral transport Media.
+Respiratory Pathogen Panel: The laboratory offers in-house qualitative testing using PCR for the detection of: Influenza A, Influenza A (subtype H1), Influenza A (subtype H1N1, 2009), Influenza A (subtype H3), Influenza B, Parainfluenza 1, Parainfluenza 2, Parainfluenza 3, Parainfluenza 4, RSV A, RSV B, Rhinovirus/Enterovirus, Coronavirus, SARS-CoV-2, Adenovirus, human Metapneumovirus, Mycoplasma pneumoniae, and Chlamydia pneumoniae from nasopharyngeal swabs in viral transport Media.
 Other specimen types have not been validated.